-Last weekend, we went to the Hankensbüttel Otterzentrum with my husband’s friends.
+Last weekend, we went to the Hankensbüttel Otter Center with my husband’s friends.
 The Otter Center is a nature center dedicated to conservation and educating the public about species native to Germany.

-The otters are (of course) the main attraction, but there are several other animals on display, including ferrets, stoats, weasels, martens, an American mink, and even an otter hound.
+The otters are (of course) the main attraction, but there are several other animals on display at the Otter Center, including ferrets, stoats, weasels, martens, an American mink, and even an otter hound.
 You can follow around one of the park employees as he goes to each enclosure to feed the animals.
 As the animals eat, the park employee will explain their habits and history in Germany.

 Still super cute, though!